903 RESNET Oversight of Quality Assurance Process

 903.1.3.3 Probation of Rating Quality Assurance Providers

-903.1.3.3.1 Administrative probation resulting from violations found through a QA Provider quality assurance process, RESNET quality assurance monitoring or through the RESNET compliant resolution process shall remain confidential between the Rating Quality Assurance Provider and RESNET.
+903.1.3.3.1 Administrative probation resulting from violations found through a QA Provider quality assurance process, RESNET quality assurance monitoring or through the RESNET complaint resolution process shall remain confidential between the Rating Quality Assurance Provider, the Provider's Primary QAD, and RESNET.
 These violations may include but are not limited to:

 903.1.3.3.1.1 Failure to submit to RESNET any material information required to be submitted by the Rating Quality Assurance Provider, in